syncfusion-content/xamarin-docs/Xamarin/SfBusyIndicator/Overview.md

 **Key Features**

-*IsBusy – The control shows the animation when this property is set.
+* IsBusy – The control shows the animation when this property is set.

-*Title – A user customized string is displayed while showing animation.
+* Title – A user customized string is displayed while showing animation.

-*Sizing – The control view box’s height and width can be set.
+* Sizing – A user can customize height and width of the animation.

-*AnimationTypes – There are over 10 built-in animations that can be set with the control.
+* AnimationTypes – There are over 10 built-in animations that can be set with the control.